The Bankrate promise

 If you have to rank a top priority, it should be establishing a habit that will serve you well for your entire life: knowing how to save money.
-It’s crucial to automate this process as much as possible to avoid any additional thinking (and the potential for spending any of the cash).
+It’s crucial to automate this process as much as possible to avoid the potential for spending any of the cash.
+You won’t miss what you don’t see.
 Set up a direct deposit from your paycheck into a dedicated savings account for emergencies and unplanned expenses.

 The emergency fund plays a critical role in establishing a healthy personal financial ecosystem.
 By regularly feeding this stockpile of savings, you’ll have a bigger cushion to absorb an unplanned expense that might otherwise add to your credit card debt.

 For example, if you need to make a $2,000 car repair tomorrow to make sure you can commute to work, the ability to pull from your emergency savings fund is crucial.
-It means you can avoid putting that $2,000 expense on a credit card with a 15 percent interest rate.
+It means you can avoid putting that $2,000 expense on a credit card with a record-high 19 percent interest rate — or more.

 As you’re saving for what you don’t want to happen, you should also be setting aside money for what you do want to see on the horizon: the freedom to enjoy your time after your working years are in the rearview mirror.
 If your employer offers a 401(k) or other tax-advantaged retirement plan, take advantage of this via payroll deduction, and be sure to ask about matching opportunities.
-Contribute as much as you can to max out this benefit because it’s something everyone should love: free money.
+At the very least, contribute as much as you can to max out this benefit because it’s something everyone should love: free money.

 If you don’t have an employer-sponsored retirement plan — or if you have the ability to save even more — set up automatic transfers from your checking account to an IRA to score some tax benefits from the government for your responsible retirement planning.

-Between your emergency savings and your retirement stash, you should aim to contribute between 10 and 15 percent of your monthly income.
+Between your emergency savings and your retirement stash, you should aim to save between 10 and 15 percent of your monthly income.

 - The avalanche method: From a purely financial perspective, you will minimize the finance charges by starting with the debt that has the highest interest rate.
 Dedicate as much money as possible toward it while making the minimum payment on all others until it’s paid off.
 Then, proceed to the next-highest interest rate.
 You’re working your way down the interest rate mountain from top to bottom, much like the avalanche.